 He must have been more tired than he realized, because he slept through the night.

-When he woke and checked the bong again, the gunk slipped into the sink with a satisfying sound, and the glass gleamed.
-Dan slid the glass tube into the lower chamber and poured the powder from the tupperware into its bowl.
+When he woke, he emptied the bong again.
+The gunk slipped into the sink with a satisfying sound and the glass gleamed.
+Dan slid the glass tube into the lower chamber and poured the powdery bug-bits from the tupperware back into its bowl.

-Cleaning the bong taught Dan how to fill it with water for smoking.
-Fluid poured in the top would flow up the five glass fingers to fill the bottom chamber.
-Only enough water remained in the top chamber to cover the glass fingers’ slots, so smoke would have to bubble through them.
+Cleaning the bong had taught Dan how to fill it with water for smoking.
+Fluid poured into the top chamber flowed up the five glass fingers to fill the bottom chamber.
+Enough water remained in the top chamber to cover the glass fingers’ slots, so smoke would have to bubble through them.

 Having the rest of Sunday free, Dan sat on the couch and toked up.

-Some kind of amoeba bubbled and blopped on the Mountain.
+Some kind of amoeba bubbled and blopped on the red mountain.
 The amoeba was translucent orange and the size of a man.
 It wriggled like it didn’t want to exist.

 Its core spawned white specks.
 The specks formed flecks, which collected into flakes.
 The white flakes tore the jelly of the amoeba’s belly.
 The amoeba groped with blind pseudopods in impotent agony.

 A shadow passed over the amoeba.
-An enormous bird landed beside the oozing thing with thunderous wing-beats.
-The sapphire bird in sky-blue robes used emerald eyes to watch the flakes in the amoeba turn to teeth.
+An enormous bird landed with thunderous wing-beats.
+The sapphire bird in sky-blue robes watched with emerald eyes as the flakes in the amoeba turned into teeth.
 Molars and canines were torturous instruments tearing the amoeba’s innards.
 The amoeba smacked the ground wetly.